Required New Media Apps this Week:

 - Add a Twitter button, which I will show you how to do in class.
 One of several methods to add a Twitter button is by navigating to dashboard>>settings>>social media follow buttons.
 Make certain to set the buttons to look and function properly, and also that the buttons appear on all your pages and posts.

 Today let’s focus on your website.
 Go to your dashboard and create a new page where readers may ask you questions pertinent to your website topic.
-Zachary Zane has labeled his page “Questions?”
+Thomas Magnum has labeled his page, “Questions?”
 However, you may use any page name you wish: Q & A, FAQ, Questions and Answers, etc. Add the new page to your menu.

 Next, go two classmate’s sites and ask him/her a question about his or her website topic.
 Ask a question in the “comment” area of his/her newly created questions page.
 The question you ask may could be about anything related to his/her beat.
 Remember, please ask a question of two classmates; if you see that a classmate already has two questions, then please find another classmate’s site.